 Which investment assets are high risk and which are low?

-High-risk asset mixes tend to have a bias towards companies in developed and emerging markets that we think are more likely to produce good returns on your investment in the long run but may be volatile.
+High-risk asset mixes tend to have a bias towards companies in developed and emerging markets that have the potential to produce good returns on your investment in the long run but may be volatile.
 Low-risk asset mixes generally show a bias towards bonds and cash, which are less likely to give big returns but are more likely to remain stable.

 So, an investment in bonds issued by a large company in the UK can have far less risk than shares in a small company in a market like Kenya due to there being more established and stable economic conditions associated with it.
 However, the returns from these different investments may also vary.

-We create and manage asset mixes that are spread across a vast range of investment types – shares, bonds and commodities – and across different countries and sectors.
+At Nutmeg, our experienced investment management team creates and manages asset mixes that are spread across a vast range of investment types – shares, bonds and commodities – and across different countries and sectors.
 This basically means you don’t have all your eggs in one basket, so your money can be better protected from a sudden price drop in one asset and has more chance of benefiting from price rises in other assets.
-While we will have different asset mixes for low-risk compared to high risk, we will generally make sure your money is invested in at least 10 (and usually more) different types of investment assets to help manage your portfolio and keep it line with your goals.
+While we will have different asset mixes for low risk compared to high risk, we will generally make sure your money is invested in at least 10 (and usually more) different types of investment assets to help manage your portfolio and keep it in line with your goals.